j4nr0th/mfv2d/_sources/modules/eval.rst

 ---------------

-The translation from the AST form into the Python bytecode is performed by :func:`translate_equation` function.
-This is a thin wrapper around :func:`_translate_equation` function, which produces very sub-optimal bytecode.
+The translation from the AST form into the Python bytecode is performed by :func:`translate_implicit_ksum` function.
+This calls :func:`_translate_inner_prod` function, which in turn relies on :func:`_translate_form`.
+The bytecode these produce may be sub-optimal.
 As such, the function will (when specified) call :func:`simplify_expression` to simplify the bytecode before returning.
+This mainly has do deal with eliminating matrices followed by their inverse.

+.. autofunction:: translate_implicit_ksum

-.. autofunction:: translate_equation
+.. autofunction:: _translate_inner_prod

-.. autofunction:: _translate_equation
+.. autofunction:: _translate_form

+To cache these translation results and to be able to explicitly choose only linear, nonlinear, or explicit terms the type :class:`CompiledSystem` is provided.

+.. autoclass:: CompiledSystem

-To check if the AST was correctly translated, or when debugging, the expected result can be obtained by a call to :func:`print_eval_procedure` which will convert the iterable of :class:`MatOp` into a :class:`str`.
+To check if the AST was correctly translated, or when debugging, the expected result can be obtained by a call to :func:`system_as_string` which will convert the system into instructions, then print the resulting (simplified) code, exactly as the evaluation code would.
+To support this function, support functions :func:`_translate_expr_to_str`, :func:`_translate_codes_to_str`, :func:`bytecode_matrix_as_rows`, and :func:`explicit_ksum_as_string` are available.

+.. autofunction:: system_as_string

+.. autofunction:: _translate_expr_to_str

+.. autofunction:: _translate_codes_to_str

+.. autofunction:: bytecode_matrix_as_rows

-.. autofunction:: print_eval_procedure
+.. autofunction:: explicit_ksum_as_string

 Bytecode Simplifictaion